leonhards/simple-banking/README.md

 ### 3. Install the Plugin

-Move the plugin to WordPress's plugins directory (replace with your actual path)
+Move the plugin to WordPress's plugins directory (replace with your actual path).

 ```sh
 mv simple-banking/simple-bank-system ./wp-content/plugins/